jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/0-overview.md

 title: Overview
 ---

-## Before starting
+## Introduction

-It is better to walk before start running.
-If you have not read the first sections yet, please see components descriptions for any of the services you may be interested.
-These pages will provide you the background you need to start your integration.
+VIDchain offers several components such as VIDcredentials, VIDconnect, VIDwallet, and the eIDAS bridge.
+We provide integration guides to support our customers to integrate our components into their services.

+More information on the components are available on the specific components page:

 - [VIDcredentials](../1-Components/0-vidcredential.md)
 - [VIDconnect](../1-Components/1-vidconnect.md)
 - [eIDAS Bridge](../1-Components/2-eidas-bridge.md)
 - [VIDwallet](../1-Components/3-vidwallet.md)

-## Integration guidelines
+## Integration Guides

-In this section you can find direct access to the integration guides to all our components.
-We provide integration guides to support our customers to integrate our components into their services.
-In other words, the integration guides provide the necessary information to integrate the VIDchain component into a target system.
-Then, if you are an integrator, feel free to pick the integration guide you need and follow the step-by-step guidelines provided for your integration process.
+The integration guides provide the necessary information to integrate the VIDchain component into a target system.
+The provided information guide integrators step-by-step through the integration process.

 - [VIDcredentials integration guide](1-integration-vidcredentials.md)
 - [VIDconnect integration guide](2-integration-vidconnect.md)
 - [eIDAS Bridge integration guide](3-integration-eidasbridge.md)
 - [VIDwallet integration guide](4-integration-vidwallet.md)

-# Integration example
+## Integration example

-Aside from specific integration guides, an [integration example](5-integration-example.md) is provided as a final subsection to see a typical integration scenario where multiple services are used in the same use case.
-You can take the journey presented in the integration example as an inspiration for your use occurrence.
+Aside from specific integration guides, an [integration example](5-integration-example.md) is provided as a final subsection to see a typical integration scenario where multiple services are used in one same use case.

-## More techie specs

-Remember that for those who need more detailed APIs descriptions they are available under:
+## API Specification

+The API specifications are available under the following links:

 - [OpenAPI VIDCredentials](https://docs.vidchain.net/vidcredentials-openapi)
 - [OpenAPI VIDconnect](https://docs.vidchain.net/vidconnect-openapi)